Skip to main navigation Skip to main content

 Counselling Fee-For-Service

 Sources trauma counselling offers a wide variety of counselling modalities (EMDR, DBT, CBT, OEI, Somatic Experiencing, etc.) .
 We have a team of counsellors who are registered clinical counsellors with a master’s degree in counselling and psychology.
 We serve men, women and youth living on their own.
-Counselling can be covered by extended benefits, CVAP, ICBC and other specialized funding programs.
+Counselling can be covered by extended benefits, ICBC and other specialized funding programs.
+We support people with the CVAP application process.

 We offer counselling (individual and group) for: